yannickycpan/oxford-mllab/index.md

 We will use [[google colab]](https://colab.research.google.com/) as a platform for exercises.
 Sufficient hint/code will be provided in the colab file for each option.

+**NOTE: the content is not good to use before your session officially starts, as there might be last-minute updates.**

-**Suggestions on how to approach the exercises:** Avoid spending too much time on a single question.
+**Suggestions on how to approach the exercises:**

+1. Avoid spending too much time on a single question.
 Aim to complete as many questions as you can initially, and then return to the ones you found challenging.
-The exercises are designed to be (mostly) self-contained, serving as a tutorial.
+2. The exercises are designed to be (mostly) self-contained, serving as a tutorial.
 For example, you should be able to learn how to define/train a simple neural network in PyTorch by examining the provided code.
 Feel free to consult the official documentation for some functions if necessary.
-We encourage you to try solving problems on your own first, but we are always here to help if you need it.
+3. We encourage you to try solving problems on your own first, but we are always here to help if you need it.

-**NOTE 1: for each colab file below, you should make a copy in your own google drive to edit & run.**
+4. **For each colab file below, you should make a copy in your own google drive to edit & run.**

-**NOTE 2: the content is not good to use before your session officially starts, as there might be last-minute updates.**

 ### short intro